2raj2raj/bitcoin-educational-content/courses/eco102/en.md

 Bastiat begins by laying the natural anthropological foundations of the law: life, liberty, and property.

-The institutional system of natural freedom is one in which society, individuals, and property exist prior to the establishment of laws.
+The institutional system of natural freedom is one in which society, individuals, and property exist prior to the establishment of laws and regulations.
 In this system, Bastiat adds:

 > It is not because there are laws that there are properties, but because there are properties that there are laws.
 > Property and Law